Skip to main content

 HKDSE Related Subject(s): Mathematics

-An integer larger than 1 which does not have any divisors other than 1 and itself is called a prime number.
-It is a simple concept that we learn since primary school.
-However, it is at the same time a difficulty topic in number theory.
+An integer larger than 1 that does not have any divisors other than 1 and itself is called a prime number.
+It is a simple concept that we have learned since primary school.
+However, it is at the same time a difficult topic in number theory.
 There are many unsolved problems related to prime numbers.
 We will discuss some of these interesting problems in the talk.

 Mysteries in Space